 Purchase and Inventory of Portable Electronic Devices for Educational Purposes

 After extensive review of the applicability of portable electronic devices for educational and administrative purposes, the following procedures have been implemented to insure that appropriate approval and inventory controls are in place when portable electronic reading, teaching and administrative devices (iPads, Kindles, etc) are purchased by appropriated, non-appropriated or fee funds.

 1. Approval: An Approval to Purchase Form must be completed and submitted through the appropriate Academic and Administrative departmental level authority as designated by the Division Vice President prior to the submission of a requisition.
 Particular attention should be given to the justification for purchase when the purchase is made from a fee account.
-The procurement must be directly related to the purpose of the fee account (See course fee guidelines and distance education fee policy).
-All ADA considerations must be evaluated prior to approval.
+The procurement must be directly related to the purpose of the fee account (See university program fees) All ADA considerations must be evaluated prior to approval.

 2. Purchase: Since some portable reading, teaching and administrative devices are controlled items based on State purchasing and inventory guidelines, the purchase must be made using a purchase order and cannot be made with a purchasing card.
 The approval form must be sent to Purchasing for approval verification.
 Additionally, a quote (http://www.twu.edu/tis/) generated from Office of Technology for the purchase of any portable tablet or software for such (eg. Apple applications or iPads) must be forwarded along with the approval form before a purchase order will be generated.

 3. Wireless/Cell access: The University will not pay for cellular data access to the Internet unless otherwise approved by the Divisional Vice President for use in administrative purposes and in accordance with TWU Policy 2.37.
 Therefore, these devices must be used via wireless access, or the individual must pay for cell services.